Endowment Consulting

 There are broadly three types of endowments

-Term endowment
+Term

-True endowment
+True

 Taxation

 One of the benefits of an endowment fund is that it enjoys significant tax breaks, thus the reason it is a preferred investment vehicle for not-for-profit organizations.
-Mainly capital gains and dividends are not subject to tax on endowment programs, but an excise tax is levied on the endowment program.
+Mainly capital gains and dividends are not subject to tax on programs, but an excise tax is levied on the program.
 This helps in boosting growth as compared to other forms of investing.

 https://corporatefinanceinstitute.com/resources/knowledge/other/endowment/